Rjmoodie/yardpass-upgrade/CLOUD_IOS_BUILD_SETUP.md

-# 🚀 Cloud iOS Build Setup for YardPass
+# 🚀 Cloud iOS Build Setup for Liventix

-This guide helps you set up cloud-based iOS building for your YardPass app using your older Mac.
+This guide helps you set up cloud-based iOS building for your Liventix app using your older Mac.

 ## 🎯 Quick Comparison